memsql/singlestore-spark-connector/README.md

 In order to use `readFromLeaves` feature, the username and password provided to the `singlestore-spark-connector` must be the same across all nodes in the cluster.

-By default, the number of partitions in the resulting DataFrame is equal to the number of partitions in the SingleStore database.
+By default, the number of partitions in the resulting DataFrame is equal to the number of partitions in the SingleStoreDB database.
 Number of partitions in the resulting DataFrame can be controlled using `parallelRead.maxNumPartitions` option.

 Requirements: